SpazioDati/azkaban-groovy-plugin/Readme.md

   Logger with level `INFO`.
   - `flowrunner` reference to `azkaban.execapp.FlowRunner` object that is managing this flow execution
   - `jobrunner` reference to `azkaban.execapp.JobRunner` object that is managing this job execution
-  - `onfinish` deprecated, use `azkaban.onfinish`
   - `azkaban` reference to script helper that provides some functions to interact with azkanban instance
      - `azkaban.onfinish( Closure )` excecutes the closure when flow finishes.
 If an error is raised by the closure, the status of the flow is set to `FAILED`
      - `azkaban.execute( [optional] String projectName, String flowId, [optional] Map params, [optional] ExecutionOptions options )` triggers the execution of the flow `flowId` from project `projectName`.
-     Optionally you can pass a parameters map that will be used to set input properties for the flow, and these will override any property for all jobs.
+     Optionally you can pass a parameters map that will be used to set input properties for the flow, and these will override flow parameters.
-     If the `projectName` is not provided, the same project of the running flow will be used
+     If the `projectName` is not provided, the same project of the running flow will be used.
+See below for further details

 One of the main advantages of this job type is the ability to interact with Azkaban configuration.
 If used with caution, this can be very helpful.
 Eg. pay attention that if you execute a `System.exit(0)`, you are shutting down the Azkaban executor!